-- 1-raw-data.csv: This is the starting point for the user count. - 2-deduplicated-based-on-user-fields.csv: This is an intermediate report that can be used to trace users. - 3-reconciled-based-on-settings.csv: This is the final result after applying person reconciliation overrides. - 4-unmatched-based-on-settings.csv: This report contains users who are not associated with another person and could not be reconciled based on the configured settings.

-final-counts.csv: This is the final summary report of the user count results.

-person-reconciliation-template.csv: This template can be used to configure Person Reconciliation Overrides on the User Count Configuration screen.
+- 1-raw-data.csv: This is the starting point for the user count. - 2-deduplicated-based-on-user-fields.csv: This is an intermediate report that can be used to trace users. - 3-reconciled-based-on-settings.csv: This is the final result after applying person reconciliation overrides. - 4-final-counts.csv: This is the final summary report of the user count results. - person-reconciliation-template.csv: This template is used to bulk edit values in the Person Reconciliation Overrides tab.